Captcha-ML/tokamak-unsupervised/README.md

 - Ensure that your Python environment has all the required dependencies installed.
 Refer to the `requirements.txt` file for a list of necessary packages.
 - It's recommended to run these notebooks in a virtual environment to avoid dependency conflicts with other Python projects.
+- Note that we preserved the separated implementations of each part of the analysis in the github corresponding to each section of the `run.ipynb`. these files are respectively `initial_analysis.ipynb`, `clustering.ipynb`, `supervised_baseline.ipynb` and `RNN_final.ipynb`
 Happy Analyzing!